Upcoming Events

 Youth Work WA was involved in the development of the National Definition of Youth Work with AYAC during 2013.

-What is not Youth Work?
+What Is Not Youth Work?

 Just as there are many important people working in healthcare that aren’t doctors, and many working in law who aren’t lawyers, many people who work with young people are not Youth Workers.
 This doesn’t make their contributions less important, but it does distinguish them from the profession of Youth Work.
 This distinction is important for many reasons.
 Primarily it is important for young people to know what is and is not a part of their relationship with you to allow them to make an informed decision about how they connect with your service.